drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/02.product-attributes/docs.md

 ![T-shirt color and size product attributes](../../images/tshirt_drupalcon.png)

 As the above image suggests, a product with a particular set of attributes will not necessarily have a variation for every possible combination.
 Perhaps the size Large t-shirt is only available in Green, and the Medium t-shirt is only available in Blue and Orange.
+Product attribute values do not define the complete set of product variations; rather they define a set of possible attribute combinations available to product variations.

-### Create a simple product attribute
+### Create a basic product attribute

 Let's start by creating a "Size" attribute with values Small, Medium, and Large.